The Watcher

 Game components

 After the main idea of color, fonts and shapes had been decided, individual components were created in Figma.
-These were then exported as SVGs and implemented in Flutter
+These were then exported as SVGs and implemented in Flutter.

 The Watcher